-We have GDS contracts with carriers that fly to Cuba, Iran, the Crimea, Donetsk and Luhansk regions of Ukraine, North Korea and Syria but are based outside of those countries and are not owned by those governments or nationals of those governments.
+We have GDS contracts with carriers that fly to Cuba, Iran, the Crimea, Donetsk and Luhansk regions of Ukraine, North Korea and Syria but are based outside of those countries and are neither owned by those governments or nationals of those countries/regions nor themselves sanctioned.
 With respect to Iran, Sudan, North Korea and Syria we believe that our activities are designed to comply with certain information and travel-related exemptions.
 With respect to Cuba, we have advised OFAC that customers outside the United States we display on the Sabre GDS flight information for, and support booking and ticketing of, services of non-Cuban airlines that offer service to Cuba.
 Based on advice of counsel, we believe these activities to fall under an exemption from OFAC regulations applicable to the transmission of information and informational materials and transactions related thereto.
-We believe that our activities with respect to these countries are known to OFAC.
-We note, however, that OFAC regulations and related interpretive guidance are complex and subject to varying interpretations.
-Due to this complexity, OFAC's interpretation of its own regulations and guidance vary on a case by case basis.
-As a result, we cannot provide any guarantees that OFAC will not challenge any of our activities in the future, which could have a material adverse effect on our results of operations.
+We believe that our activities with respect to these countries are known to OFAC and other regulators.
+We note, however, that sanctions regulations and related interpretive guidance are complex and subject to varying interpretations.
+Due to this complexity, a regulator's interpretation of its own regulations and guidance varies on a case by case basis.
+As a result, we cannot provide any guarantees that a regulator will not challenge any of our activities in the future, which could have a material adverse effect on our results of operations.